 A Section 24 G process in terms of the NEMA is required to be carried out to attain environmental authorisation for activities listed in terms of the 2006, 2010 and 2014 EIA Regulations which have commenced and are currently in operation on Farm 717 .

 A WULA in terms of the National Water Act (Act 36 of 1998) has been issued by the Department of Water and Sanitation to the applicant for the future planned project and authorises the extraction of 900 000 m3 of water per year and for the installation of a water pipeline across Sundays River within the Lower Sundays River Government Water Scheme (Section 21 a, c and i).
-The existing WUL may be amended to include existing water use activities.
+A new WULA is required to license exisiting water use activities.

-An application for environmental authorisation in terms of the 2014 EIA regulations (as amended, 2017) has been submitted to the Department of Economic Development, Environmental Affairs and Tourism for the future planned citrus project ( 150 ha).
+An integrated application for environmental authorisation and waste management license in terms of the 2017 EIA regulations (as amended, 2017) will be submitted to the Department of Economic Development, Environmental Affairs and Tourism for the future planned citrus project ( 150 ha) upon receiving the decision of the S24G application.